Farm to Table Chefs

 Ever since John Bourdeau was 8 or 9 years old, he wanted to be a chef and run his own restaurant.
 He would read food magazines like Gourmet, and lots of cookbooks, learning as much as he could.
 Growing up on a farm in Woodbury, helping his parents raise cattle and other animals, he understood how important it was to begin cooking with food from the source.
 (Happening in the Hills, July 2016).

 Locals will remember John as the Chef/Owner of the highly regarded Main Street Grill in Watertown, which opened in 2012.
-In Connecticut Food and Farm magazine’s summer 2017 edition Hilary Adorno writes: “In 2012 John opened Main Street Grill, which I considered to be one of the finest restaurants in Litchfield County…..”
+In Connecticut Food and Farm magazine’s summer 2017 edition Hilary Adorno writes: “In 2012 John opened Main Street Grill, which I considered to be one of the ?nest restaurants in Litch?eld County…..”
 While wowing patrons at Main Street Grill, John’s extensive experience and interest in the food and wine industry led to new opportunities.
 He became co-owner of Highland Brass Company in Waterbury, and in 2016, opened a new wine bar called The Owl in the historic village of New Preston.
 The Owl quickly became the ‘in place to be’ according to Happening in the Hills.
-To the disappointment of Main Street Grill fans, John made the decision to close the restaurant this year in order to focus on his burgeoning new venture, The Owl.
+To the disappointment of Main Street Grill fans, John made the decision to close the restaurant in order to focus on, The Owl.

 DENNIS DEBELLIS / CHEF – OWNER